 Julia Gomelskaya: Memento Vitae

 Julia Gomelskaya was born on March 11, 1964 in Ukraine.
-At a young age she began engaging in music and this carried through to her later years where she began studying composition at the Simpheropol Tchaikovsky Musical College (1983).
+She studied composition at the Simpheropol Tchaikovsky Musical College in 1983.
 Also a talented pianist, Gomelskaya studied under Oleksandr Krasotov.
-After graduating from the Tchaikovsky Musical College, Gomelskaya went on to study composition at the Ukraine Odessa National A.V.
+After graduating from the college, Gomelskaya went on to study composition at the Ukraine Odessa National A.V.
 Nezhdanova Music Academy (1990).
-She received a distinction for her degree and she won the first prize at the Ukrainian National Composers’ competition (1993).
+She received a distinction for her degree and won first prize at the Ukrainian National Composers’ competition (1993).
 Gomelskaya also won third prize at the Women Composers’ Competition (Kiev, 1995) and the first prize at the International Composition Contest of Comines (2003).

 In 1995, Gomelskaya was awarded a fellowship for postgraduate study at London’s prestigious Guildhall School of Music and Drama.
 Here she received an MMus in Composition with distinction.
-Whilst at GSDM, Gomelskaya won six composition competitions, and consequently two of her works have since been published by GSDM and are a compulsory element of the audition process.
+Whilst at GSDM, Gomelskaya won six composition competitions, and consequently, two of her works have since been published by GSDM and are a compulsory element of the audition process.
 As well as her MMus, Gomelskaya also earned her PhD in Music Art.
-She has traveled around the world to be a part of small and large music festivals and her works have been recorded extensively around the world.
+She has travelled around the world to be a part of small and large music festivals.
+Gomelskaya’s music has also been recorded by some of the world’s top musicians.
 BBC Radio 3 have recorded her chamber opera, The Divine Sarah and also the ballet music for, Jane Eyre.

 Her works cover a wind-range of styles including symphonic, chamber, ballet, opera, vocal and electronic music.
 Some examples of her compositions include:

 In Modo Sketch (for Cello and Piano) – 1992